Deep1218/data-aanalytic-intenship/Performing Analysis Of Meteorological Data/README.md

 the month of January. whereas temperature increases sharply in 2009 and drops in 2015 for the rest of the years there isn’t any sharp change in the temperature.

-I am thankful to mentors at [link text itself](https://internship.suvenconsultants.com) for providing awesome problem statements and giving many of us a Coding Internship Experience.
-Thank you [link text itself] (www.suvenconsultants.com)
+I am thankful to mentors at (https://internship.suvenconsultants.com) for providing awesome problem statements and giving many of us a Coding Internship Experience.
+Thank you (www.suvenconsultants.com)

 > **Note:** This conclusion statement is for only the month of January, please refer to